-Open up an Australian bank account – Do some research on the banks in Australia and how prevalent different ones are where you’ll be based.
-Try and open up an Australian bank account your first week in the country.
+Open up an Australian bank account – Do some research on the banks in Australia and how common the different ones are where you’ll be based.
+Try and open an Australian bank account your first week in the country.

 You’ll need to bring your passport, your TFN, and proof of a physical address (any hostel or hotel address will do) in Australia.
-I opened an account with NAB (National Australia Bank) since they don’t require a minimum, plus they’re easy to use and have good customer service.
+I opened an account with NAB (National Australia Bank) since they don’t require a minimum amount to open an account, plus they’re easy to use and have good customer service.

 Get yourself a prepaid sim card – It’s a good idea to have a way for people to contact you, especially if you’re applying for jobs.
 Make sure your phone is unlocked before you arrive, or you’ll have to figure out a way to unlock it or purchase a phone once you get over to Australia.

-I used Telstra phone service when I was in Australia and never had any issues.
-All you need is a pre-paid plan that you put money into each month.
+I used Telstra phone service while I was in Australia and never had any issues.
+All you need is a pre-paid plan that you put money on each month.
 Mine was only around $30/month and I could recharge my account online.
 Just walk into any location of the phone company of your choosing and they’ll easily set you up with a sim card.

 Get your Responsible Service of Alcohol Certification (RSA) – If you’re planning on bartending at all while you’re in Australia, or even waitressing in a place that serves alcohol, you’ll need to get your RSA.